binaryeq/jcompile/README.md

 ### No Tags

-Example: *commons-ognl*.
+Example: *commons-ognl*, *snakeyaml*.
 Those projects were not included in the dataset.

 ### Execution bundle-manifest of goal org.apache.felix:maven-bundle-plugin:4.1.0:manifest failed.: ConcurrentModificationException